coq/coq/doc/sphinx/language/core/definitions.rst

    If :n:`@term` is omitted, :n:`@type` is required and Rocq enters proof mode.
    This can be used to define a term incrementally, in particular by relying on the :tacn:`refine` tactic.
-   In this case, the proof should be terminated with :cmd:`Defined` in order to define a :term:`constant` for which the computational behavior is relevant.
+   In this case, the proof should normally be terminated with :cmd:`Defined`.
 See :ref:`proof-editing-mode`.

    The attributes :attr:`local`, :attr:`universes(polymorphic)`,
    :attr:`program` (see :ref:`program_definition`), :attr:`canonical`,